Chapter 1 : an introduction, a party and the beginnings of a plan

 “Why?”
 I already knew the answer.

 “Company policy.
-You’ll also have to show proof of age,” she smiled sweetly.
-Evil bitch.
+You’ll also have to show proof of age,” she said, smiled sweetly.

-I showed her my Muggle driving licence, and then leant forwards on the counter.
+I showed her my Muggle driving licence, which by the way was a fake- I couldn’t ride a bike, let alone heavy machinery- and then leant forwards on the counter.
 My brain was throbbing.
 “There are sixteen of us, we all have headaches.
 There are fifteen pills in each packet.
 We will each take two.
 That makes thirty-four, and there are only thirty pills.
 We need three packets.”

 “I’m sorry, it’s company policy-”